First Introduction

 Public Vehicles

-Alternatively, the BVG JetExpressBus X9 connects the airport with another major Berlin transit hub, Zoologischer Garten.
-This could be more handy depending on where you are staying.
+Or there is the BVG JetExpressBus X9 which links the airport with another important transport centre in Berlin, Zoologischer Garten.
+This could be more handy depending to the location of where the client is residing.

 Berlin’s Schöneberg Airport